 These usually arrive between 14 and 18 months.
-Finally, second molars come in when babies are between the ages of 25 and 33 months.
+Finally, second molars come in when babies are aged between 25 and 33 months.
 All of your baby’s teeth should be in place by the time they are 30 months old.

 Be on the lookout for the tell-tale signs of teething, you just never know when your child’s pearly whites are going to surface!

-- Crying/Irritability: Babies often whine to let their parents know they need something.
+- Crying/irritability: Babies often whine to let their parents know they need something.
 However, a teething baby may fuss even when their most obvious needs are met.

 - Red swollen gums: Take a look inside your little one’s mouth.
 An obvious sign of teething is red or inflamed gums.

 - Wakefulness: The pain from teething often keeps little ones up at night.
 While pain and discomfort may cause your child to wake more regularly, you mustn’t play a part in disrupting their sleep schedule.

 - Biting/gnawing: Has your baby developed an unrelenting case of pica?
 Their sudden preference to chew on everything in sight (including mom and dad) may be a sign that they are cutting teeth.

 - Drooling: Teething can sometimes send the saliva glands into overdrive.
 If you notice your child’s mouth, cheeks, chin, and neck are constantly moist, take care to wipe them down regularly.